Close Menu

 Halloween Labeled Wine Bottles

 The most interesting thing about this project is that you don’t need to remove the label from the wine bottle.
 You can start by spray painting the wine bottles in matte black.
-Now, print some creepy Halloween wine bottle labels on a sticker paper, cut them out, and paste on the wine bottle.
+Now, print some creepy Halloween wine bottle labels on sticker paper, cut them out, and paste them on the wine bottle.
 Display them on a serving tray with fake spiders and pumpkins.
-(Tutorial)
+(Get the full tutorial at Muslin & Merlot).

 Black Cat Wine Bottle